 Perfect and Imperfect Agency

-In an area where there is a need for a professional who has more knowledge to consult customers about appropriate action, the relationship between agent and principle is developed.
+In an area where there is a need for a professional who has more knowledge to consult customers about appropriate action, the relationship between agent and principal is developed.
 This relationship commonly appears, for example, in law, mechanics, and healthcare.
-In healthcare, the patients can be regarded as principles and the physicians can be considered agents.
+In healthcare, the patients can be regarded as principlals and the physicians can be considered agents.

 So, what is a perfect agent in healthcare and how can they be perfect?